clemsonacm/hackpack/CONTRIBUTING.md

 ### General Rules to Type By

+Please, remember to:
-- Use only one sentence per line.
-This makes it easier to review changes to the documentation.
+- use only one sentence per line.
-- Use tabs for indentation.
-This allows editors to choose their preferred tab width.
+- use tabs for indentation.
-- Do not use LaTeX comments.
-Anything important enough to put in a comment should be put into the text.
-This excludes primarily technical parts like `style.tex`.
+- not use LaTeX comments (this excludes primarily technical parts like `style.tex`).

 ### Indentation